0xPARC/0xparc-intro-book/src/cq.typ

     R(zeta^j) (beta - T(zeta^j)) = M(zeta^j)
 $
 Let $R_j$ be the polynomial
-(a mutiple of a Lagrange basis polynomial) such that
+(a multiple of a Lagrange basis polynomial) such that
 $
     R_j(zeta^j) = 1 / (beta - t_j)